Skip to content

 Writing Ratios

-A ratio can be written three ways — all equivalent:
+A ratio can be written three ways:

 Format Example